lightpoichich/baserow/docs/development/create-a-template.md

 ## Creating the template file

 Inside the `backend/templates` directory you will find all the existing templates.
-You need to create a new JSON file here that has the same content as below.
+You need to create a new JSON file here that has the same content as shown below.
 You can replace the values with something that matches your template.
 We keep all the templates as JSON files so that everyone who self hosts also has access them.

 * **name**: The name of the template that is visible to the user.
 * **icon**: A font awesome class name that is visible to the user (`fa-{icon}`).